hneemann/Digital/README.md

 - [Logisim-iitd](https://code.google.com/archive/p/logisim-iitd/) from the Indian Institute of Technology Delhi
 - [Logisim](http://www.cs.cornell.edu/courses/cs3410/2015sp/) from the CS3410 course of the Cornell University

-Nevertheless, I believe that there are good reasons for a completely new development from scratch.
+Nevertheless, I believe that there were good reasons for a completely new development from scratch.

 ## Features ##